Hesperian Health Guides

 How to use:

-To slow heavy bleeding after a birth, give 600 micrograms by mouth by putting tablets between gums and cheeks until they dissolve, then swallow.
+To stop heavy bleeding after a birth, give 800 micrograms by mouth by letting tablets dissolve under the tongue for 30 minutes, then swallowing what is left.
 If the woman cannot swallow, insert pills in her rectum where they will dissolve and be absorbed.
 Wear a glove.
 Either way, you can repeat the dose 24 hours later if necessary.

 To end a pregnancy with misoprostol and mifepristone:

-For a pregnancy of less than 9 weeks, give 200 mg mifepristone by mouth.
-After 1 to 2 days, give 800 micrograms (4 pills) misoprostol in the vagina or in the mouth (between gums and cheeks or under the tongue for about 30 minutes, then swallow what is left).
+For a pregnancy of less than 12 weeks, give 200 mg mifepristone by mouth, 1 time only.
+After 1 to 2 days, give 800 micrograms (4 pills) misoprostol in the vagina or in the mouth (dissolve between gums and cheeks or under the tongue for about 30 minutes, then swallow what is left).
 If the abortion is not complete in 3 hours, give another dose of 800 micrograms of misoprostol.

-For a pregnancy of more than 11 weeks, give 200 mg mifepristone by mouth and after 1-2 days, give 400 micrograms (2 pills) of misoprostol every 3 hours until the abortion is complete.
-The uterus is more sensitive to misoprostol in later weeks, so use this lower dose for later pregnancies.
+For a pregnancy 12 weeks or more, give 200 mg mifepristone by mouth, 1 time only, and after 1 to 2 days, give 400 micrograms (2 pills) of misoprostol every 3 hours until the abortion is complete.
+The womb is more sensitive to misoprostol in later weeks, so use this lower dose for later pregnancies.
 It may take up to 48 hours for the abortion to complete.

 If you do not have mifepristone:

-For a pregnancy of less than 12 weeks, give 800 micrograms (4 pills) misoprostol in the vagina or in the mouth (between gums and cheeks or under the tongue for about 30 minutes, then swallow what is left). dose of 800 mcg misoprostol every 3 hours until the abortion has completed.
+For a pregnancy of less than 12 weeks, give 800 micrograms (4 pills) misoprostol in the vagina or in the mouth (dissolve between gums and cheeks or under the tongue for about 30 minutes, then swallow what is left).
+Repeat this dose of 800 mcg misoprostol every 3 hours until the abortion has completed.

 Important

-Misoprostol is often used with another medicine called mifepristone to end a pregnancy.
+Misoprostol can be used alone or with mifepristone to end a pregnancy.
 An abortion caused by misoprostol may take several hours to several days to finish.

 After an incomplete abortion, misoprostol can empty the womb and help save a woman’s life.

-Wetting misoprostol tablets before giving them may make them more effective.
+Wetting misoprostol tablets before putting them in the vagina may make them more effective

 Side effects